 Today, say the words "Papaya King" and franks and tropical drinks will instantly come to mind.
 Papaya King has been called by Zagat the "best, cheapest (stand-up) lunch in the city" and “more vital than the subway.”
 Critic Ed Levine of New York Eats calls it the "best hot dog in the world" and Julia Child and Anthony Bourdain both agree it’s the best hot dog in New York.
 Over the years, Papaya King has played host to movie stars, rock stars, presidents, business titans, and most importantly, New Yorkers and visitors from all walks of life.

-In 2011, Papaya King embarked on a new chapter with the opening of its first West Coast location in Hollywood, California.
-We are proud to share our magical combination with the world and look forward to another 80 years of deliciousness as we grow and expand from the Atlantic to the Pacific!
+In 2013, Papaya King embarked on a new chapter with the opening of its second location on St. Marks Place in the East Village.
+We are proud to share our magical combination with the world and look forward to another 80 years of deliciousness!